telerik/ajax-docs/controls/radbinaryimage.md

 ## Using RadBinaryImage in a WebFarm/WebGarden Environment

 By default the **RadBinaryImage** control stores the BinaryImage in the Cache object.
-In case your applicationis configured to run in any of the environments, listed below, there will be a problem accessing the binary image:
+In case your application is configured to run in any of the environments, listed below, there will be a problem accessing the binary image:

 * **Web Farm** - The application runs on more than one web server at the same time.

 * **Web Garden** - The application runs on a single server, but the server load is divided among many worker processes (more than one process are running the same application).

-Usually, every server (or every worker process) has an independent Cache, which means that, when the page request is not handled by the sameweb server (worker process), the BinaryImage will be null and a gray image will be shown.
+Usually, every server (or every worker process) has an independent Cache, which means that, when the page request is not handled by the same web server (worker process), the BinaryImage will be null and a gray image will be shown.

 To avoid this behavior, you should store the binary image in the Session and configure your server environment to use out of process Session State(i.e. the Session object is shared among different processes and servers).
 The last is achievable by following the steps listed below: